0xPolygonHermez/zkevm-node/docs/ci/actions.md

 ## updatedeps

-The `xagon-node` repo requires some external resources for working.
+The `xgon-node` repo requires some external resources for working.
 We call these resources custom dependencies (as opposed to the golang packages required by the code).